 Cinemas, museums, theatre

-”Kulturpromenader för personer med funktionshinder" by Elena Siré och Sten Leijonhufvud.
-Things worth seeing in Stockholm.
+The book ”Kulturpromenader för personer med funktionshinder" by Elena Siré and Sten Leijonhufvud lists things worth seeing in Stockholm.
 The book is written in Swedish and English in the same copy.
-Order from Elena Siré - tel: + 46 (0)8 85 73 85
+You can order it from Elena Siré.

 For information on accessible travel in the Stockholm archipelago, please contact Waxholmsbolaget and Strömma.

 Sweden's second largest city, Gothenburg, has put together a guide for travellers with disabilities.
 You'll find it here.

 Read more about skiing for disabled people in Åre, Sweden's largest ski resort.